Infrared spectroscopy: Gas samples

 Gaseous samples require a sample cell with a long pathlength to compensate for the diluteness.
 The pathlength of the sample cell depends on the concentration of the compound of interest.
 A simple glass tube with length of 5 to 10 cm equipped with infrared-transparent windows at both ends of the tube can be used for concentrations down to several hundred ppm.
 Sample gas concentrations well below ppm can be measured with a White's cell in which the infrared light is guided with mirrors to travel through the gas.
 White's cells are available with optical pathlength starting from 0.5 m up to hundred meters.

 Liquid samples

-Liquid samples can be sandwiched between two plates of a salt (commonly sodium chloride, or common salt, although a number of other salts such as potassium bromide or calcium fluoride are also used).
+Liquid samples can be sandwiched between two plates of a salt—commonly sodium chloride, but a number of other salts such as potassium bromide or calcium fluoride are sometimes.

-The plates are transparent to the infrared light and do not introduce any lines onto the spectra.
-With increasing technology in computer filtering and manipulation of the results, samples in solution can now be measured accurately (water produces a broad absorbance across the range of interest, and thus renders the spectra unreadable without this computer treatment).
+The plates themselves are transparent in the infrared band, allowing the IR effects of the sample itself to be seen through them without substantial interference.
+If the IR spectrum of the plates themselves is known, this "background spectrum" can be subtracted from the experimental spectrum of the sample to remove artifacts and allow the spectrum of the substance of interest to be seen more clearly.
+Solutions can also be measured and then the spectrum of the solvent, which would otherwise overwhelm the experimental spectrum, to be removed.